 Mr. Widman believes in candor with clients.
 Once client goals are clear, he wants clients to understand the likelihood of success or risks of loss so that they can give informed consent to case strategy.
 This especially enables clients to make mindful decisions about settlement – whether and on what terms.
 Mr. Widman is not afraid to raise settlement with opponents, presenting it as a show of strength of his client’s case.

 Mr. Widman is the author of “Peeling The Onion: The Heart Of The Trial Is The Heart Of The Parties”, discussing how trial lawyers should weave party personalities and subjective motives into a case presentation to complement the more objective facts, law, and business environment.
+He has also authored multiple articles and made presentations on lawyer ethics.
 See Articles/Speaking List.

-Mr. Widman is licensed in Illinois and Wisconsin, and is a member of the Northern District of Illinois trial bar and of various appellate courts.
-He has handled cases throughout the United States, including New York, D.C.
-Delaware, Virginia, California, and Oklahoma, in addition to Illinois.
+Mr. Widman is licensed in Illinois, and is a member of the Northern District of Illinois trial bar and of various appellate courts.
+He has handled cases throughout the United States, including New York, D.C., Delaware, Virginia, California, and Oklahoma, in addition to Illinois.